amartinm7/kafkaFirst/README.md

 ## Spring + Kafka integration
 Everything is integrated out the box.
-The only thing that you have to do is create a producer/consumer using the spring templates for this thing.
+The only thing that you have to do is to create a producer/consumer client, using the spring templates provided for this thing.
-For testing is really easy, use the @EmbeddedKafka annotation in the test class and Springboot will start everything what you need.
+For testing is really easy, use the @EmbeddedKafka annotation in the test classes and Springboot will start everything what you need.
 That is: a zookeeper instance and a kafka instance.
-The brokers are generated automatically.
+The kafka brokers are generated automatically.

 ## Kafka + Zookeeper dockerized, Hands on!